aledoux45/FlaskRestAPI_Example/README.md

 The model is a Logistic Regression model.

 ## Usage
 Train your model in train.py
 Deploy it to the API.

 ## API
-Once the API is up and running, you can request your model preidction via:
+Once the API is up and running, you can request your model predictions via:
 `http://localhost:5000/model/sepal_length=5.0&sepal_width=2.9&petal_length=1.5&petal_width=0.2`

-or
+or from Python:

 ```
 import requests

 url = http://localhost:5000/model/
 params = {sepal_length:5.0,
           sepal_width:2.9,